 A Part P qualified electrician is one who is able to sign-off their own work in domestic properties; an electrician who is not Part P qualified has to seek local authority building control to approve their work.
 This is something to bear in mind when you are looking to hire a qualified electrician.

 Electricity is an incredibly dangerous thing, the seemingly mundane 230V domestic supply is more than enough to kill.
 The human body uses electrical signals to control our organs, and unwanted electricity interrupts these signals, causing hearts and lungs to stop functioning, sometimes resulting in death.

 Electrical faults can also start fires in the home.
 Poorly installed electronics are incredibly dangerous.
-You could lose everything - if you house burns to the ground because you installed some faulty wiring yourself against building regulations, you may find your property is not insured and your insurance company is not legally obliged to reimburse you.
+You could lose everything – if you house burnt to the ground because you installed some faulty wiring yourself against building regulations, you may find your property is not insured and your insurance company is not legally obliged to reimburse you.

 On average, 30 people die each year in the UK due to electrocutions and electrical burns.
 2.5 million people will receive a mains voltage electric shock every year, and 350,000 will receive a serious injury.
 Another 46 will die each year as an indirect result of defective wiring or the poor installation of electrical equipment.

 Kick Out the Cowboys

 Contractors with bogus qualifications who perform poor work are a continual problem in the UK.
 Despite their poor performances, such workmen still expect to be paid for their work and sometimes things can get ugly if payment is refused, especially against the vulnerable.